Join thousands of other practices working with Healthcare Waste Management.

 Even an office building can generate biohazardous waste.
 Why?
 Because if someone gets a nosebleed at work and uses a tissue to stop it, they’ve created regulated waste.
 The Wyndham hotel in Boston, next door to Mass General Hospital, was fined twice for medical waste violations from hotel guests.

-The WHO identifies the 8 categories of medical waste as infectious waste, sharps waste, pathological waste, chemical waste, cytotoxic waste, radioactive waste, and nonhazardous general waste.
+The WHO identifies the 8 categories of medical waste as infectious waste, sharps waste, pathological waste, chemical waste, pharmaceutical waste, cytotoxic waste, radioactive waste, and nonhazardous general waste.
 Those types cover all the potential varieties and sources of regulated and non-regulated healthcare waste.

 The maze of medical waste regulations can be a tangle to sort out.
 Historically, biohazardous waste was regulated by the Federal Government and the EPA.
 In 2020, state laws control hospital waste handling and disposal instead, but several federal agencies maintain lists of rules and guidelines.